 For someone with a green thumb who is confined to urban settings, the herb garden may be the answer to your need to watch things grow.
-Growing herbs from seed can fulfill the need to bring forth life from the earth, and add flavor and fragrance to your cooking and to your home, as well.
+Growing herbs from seed can fulfill the need to bring forth life from the earth, and add flavor and fragrance to your cooking and your home, as well.

 Starting Herbs From Seed – Getting Ready